btcoin23/T-S-BOT/README.md

 - Node.js installed (v18 or above recommended)
 - Yarn
 - A Solana wallet with some SOL for testing the swap
-- An environment file (.env) with your RPC URL and WALLET_PRIVATE_KEY

 ## Configurations